Puslinch Lake

 Puslinch Lake is a kettle lake located in Wellington County, Ontario, Canada.
 It is the largest kettle lake in North America.
-The lake is "private", according to Puslinch Township Council, but some public access (beach and boat launch) was available near the trailer park until the owners closed both to the public in July 2020 after a snowmobile accident left the owners of the access point fiscally responsible, prompting a quick closure of the public access point.
-In October 2020, Township of Puslinch announced that it "working towards creating a public access to Puslinch Lake".
+The lake is "private", according to Puslinch Township Council with public access through the beach and boat launch closed as of July 2020, after the owners determined visitor usage overwhelmed the small area, due to an influx of visitors following COVID-19 restrictions and public interest due to a summer home on the lake owned by Justin Bieber.
+In October 2020, Township of Puslinch announced that it is "working towards creating a public access to Puslinch Lake".

 The Puslinch Lake - Irish Creek Wetland, a provincially significant area, is adjacent to the lake.

 Hydrography

 The lake is normally fed by surface runoff and underwater springs; there are no permanent inflow streams.
 Several ephemeral streams discharge into Mud Bay, however.
 During high water conditions, the lake outflows into Puslinch Lake Creek, which is a part of the Grand River drainage basin.
 There is a channel connecting Puslinch Lake to Little Lake, located to the northeast.
 However, it is devoid of moving water, except for high water conditions.